Khai Dinh Tomb

 Location & History

-After his ascendancy to throne in 1916, Emperor Khai Dinh chose the slope of Chau Chu (Chau E) Mountain, which is 10km from Hue center, to construct his “home in the other world” – according to Oriental belief.
-It was started bulding in 1920 and completed 11 years later, by his successor – Emperor Bao Dai.
+After his ascension to the throne in 1916, Emperor Khai Dinh chose the slope of Chau Chu (Chau E) Mountain, located approximately 10 km from the center of Hue, to construct his “home in the other world” as per Oriental belief.
+Construction began in 1920 and was completed 11 years later by his successor, Emperor Bao Dai.

 Photo by @lethuan